IL2HorusTeam/il2fb-mission-parser/docs/parsers/target.rst

   :Output value: original value converted to float number

 ``0``
-  Is not used for this target type.
+  Is not used by targets of this type.

 ``0``
-  Is not used for this target type.
+  Is not used by targets of this type.

 ``Bridge84``
   ID of the bridge which must be destroyed.